-Project Present provides training to improve and strengthen communication practices when caring for an individual living with dementia.
+Dementia and Communication Trainings for Caregivers improve and strengthen communication practices when caring for an individual living with dementia

-Project Present offers support sessions to facilitate a place of understanding, acceptance, and the sharing of ideas and resources.
+Caregiver Support Group Sessions cultivate an environment of understanding, acceptance, and sharing of ideas and resources.

 What you are doing is absolutely what is needed.
 It is the key.
 You don’t know what this has done for my heart.
 When I heard my husband laughing, my heart was literally singing.
 You can’t find something like this {workshop} anywhere.
 It is so much fun and so important.